 We briefly provide the dynamics of two point vortices.
 Assuming that one of the points, $z_1$, initially lies on the horizontal axis, we have

 for some $l\in\mathbb{R}$.
-Depending on the vorticity strength $\Gamma_1$ and $\Gamma_2$ of each point vortex respectively, by \cite{newton:book}, the evolution of the two points consist of either a rotation of constant angular velocity or a translation with a constant speed.
+Depending on the vortex strength $\Gamma_1$ and $\Gamma_2$ of each point vortex respectively, by \cite{newton:book}, the evolution of the two points consist of either a rotation of constant angular velocity or a translation at constant speed.
 That is, we have the following.